neondatabase/neon/docs/rfcs/027-pageserver-disaster-recovery.md

 the pageserver and thus been integrated into the pageserver's storage system.
 This is done to defend from data corruption failures inside the pageservers.

-However, application of this WAL is currently very manual and we could automate this to make it easier.
+However, application of this WAL is currently very manual and we want to automate this to make it easier.

 ### Use cases

 There are various use cases for this feature, like:

-* The main motivation is replaying in the instance of pageservers corrupting data, which we already try to prevent, but it can occur.
+* The main motivation is replaying in the instance of pageservers corrupting data.
-* We might want to, beyond the user-visible history features, through our support channels and upon customer request, recover historic versions beyond the range of history that we officially support.
+* We might want to, beyond the user-visible history features, through our support channels and upon customer request, in select instances, recover historic versions beyond the range of history that we officially support.
 * Running the recovery process in the background for random tenant timelines to figure out if there was a corruption of data (we would compare with what the pageserver stores for the "official" timeline).